Permanent Contraception Options

 Though today's methods are minimally invasive, tubal ligations usually require a few days of rest at home to recover.

 A new alternative to tubal ligation gives the benefits of permanent birth control without the need for incisions or general anesthesia.
 This method, called Essure®, involves inserting spring-like coils called micro-inserts into the fallopian tubes, where over they form a scar, or barrier, that prevents sperm from reaching the egg.
-An X-ray is required three months later to confirm blockage of the tubes has occured.
+An X-ray is required three months later to confirm blockage of the tubes has occurred.

 The process takes place in an OB/Gyn office or outpatient surgery center and takes about 15-30 minutes.
 Since they were FDA-approved, the micro-inserts have had a 99.8 percent effectiveness rating.